 If you have enjoyed any of the following – The Simpsons, The Colbert Report, South Park, Chapelle’s Show – I encourage you to read the article. -h

-One thought on “My Satirical Self”
+One response to “My Satirical Self”

-1. Pondering Mason’s piece, and satire in general, I’ve stumbled on a handy metaphor.
+Pondering Mason’s piece, and satire in general, I’ve stumbled on a handy metaphor.
 I think satire is a parasitic art form.

 Parasites are part of a healthy organism, but they cannot survive without the host.
 There is a relationship, and a balance.
 My concern is that as a society, and as individuals, we’re creating and attending exclusively satire (parasite) and neglecting other art (host).